 PLATO's 15 PhD researchers have been recruited by the project's nine university partners and are enrolled at local PhD programmes across Europe.

-PhD project: The creation of the banking union: how to explain the delegations of power to the EU in the wake of the financial crisis?
+European banking union and fiscal policy reform: how to explain delegations of power to the EU in the wake of the financial crisis?

-PhD project: Balancing democratic legitimacy and efficiency in the European Semester: does parliamentary involvement make a difference?
+Legitimacy and effectiveness of the European Semester: does the parliamentary involvement make a difference?

-PhD project: EU legitimacy crisis and the public sphere
+The EU's post-crisis legitimacy and the public sphere

 Securing citizen buy-in to support partnership by conditionality: investigating determinants for European Union support in the South Caucasus